Advice & Support with LGBTQ+ Breakups & Separation

 Post-Session Homework

-Counselling for Couples within each session can be about identification:
+Counselling for relationships can be about identification:

 - identifying the focus,

-- identifying relating conflicts / difficulties
+- identifying relating conflicts/difficulties

-And whilst sessions can regularly include some practice (how to transform what we’re identifying) there is also oodles of time for experimentation and transformations outside of the session: we call this homework!
+And whilst sessions can regularly include some practice (how to transform what we’re identifying), there is also oodles of time for experimentation and transformations outside of the session: we call this homework.

 How Counselling Comes to a Close

-If a primary aim in relationship counselling is to empower the partners to make their own relationship-ending decisions together, then an equally important aim will be empowering the couple to make their counselling come to an end too.
+If a primary aim in relationship counselling is to empower the partners to make their own relationship-ending decisions together, then an equally important aim will be empowering the partners to make their counselling come to an end too.

 Using Two Video Devices